> Jan 23rd, 2019: Design corrections.

-Till now none of the summits of Gailtaler Alps have been posted on SummitPost.
-Yet, this group, belonging to the South Limestone Alps, is worth visiting.
-And very much so!
-Its western part is a fascinating subgroup of Lienzer Dolomites.
-More towards east a single mountain crest is formed, where Reisskofel is the most outstanding summit.
-And again towards east more lower summits are arranged in some parallel crests, finally finishing above Villach town with the broad Dobratsch.
+Reisskofel is the most beautiful mountain in Gailtal Alps, Southern Limestone Alps, and is well worth visiting.
+The western part of Hailtal Alps is a fascinating subgroup of Lienzer Dolomites.
+More towards the east, a single mountain crest is formed, where Reisskofel is the most outstanding summit.
+And again towards the east more lower summits are arranged in some parallel crests, finally finishing above Villach town with the broad Dobratsch.

 Reisskofel is unique because of its position.
-Surrounded by much lower mountains on east and west, being built of steep rocky walls it's a distinctive figure, despite it's relative low altitude.
-But also the altitude itself is considerable - the mountain still rises more than 1700 meters above the Gail (we, Slovene people call it Zila) river and the same 1700 meters above the Drau (Drava) river.
+Surrounded by much lower mountains on the east and west, being built of steep rocky walls, it's a distinctive figure, despite it's relatively low altitude.
+But also the altitude itself is considerable - the mountain still rises more than 1700 meters above the Gail (we, Slovene people call it Zilja) river and the same 1700 meters above the Drau (Drava) river.

-The mountain itself is actually a long ridge, stretching from Jaukensattel, 1615m, on western side, to its tail on eastern side, sinking in woods around Kreuzberg pass, 1074m.
-Besides the highest point in this ridge there are some more relatively unimportant points, like Kleines Reisskofel, 2148m, Dristallkofel, 2094m, Sattelnock, 2033m etc. South of the summit there's a nice and broad alpine pasture, called Jochalm, 1554m.
+The mountain itself is actually a long ridge, stretching from Jaukensattel, 1615 m, on the western side, to its tail on eastern side, sinking in the woods around Kreuzberg pass, 1074 m.
+Besides the highest point in this ridge there are some more relatively unimportant points, like Kleines Reisskofel, 2148 m, Dristallkofel, 2094 m, Sattelnock, 2033 m etc. South of the summit there's a nice and broad alpine pasture, called Jochalm, 1554 m.
 It is opened and sunny, offering great views along and across the Gail valley.

-From east you can reach Drau and Gail valley from Villach.
-Trailheads from Drau valley can be also reached from west - you drive along the river from Lienz.
-Coming into Gail valley from west (for example from Italy) is more inconvenient - you must drive from Sillian over Kartitsch saddle and by the winding road down to Gail valley.
+From the east you can reach Drau and Gail valley from Villach.
+The trailheads from Drau valley can be also reached from the west - you drive along the river from Lienz.
+Coming into Gail valley from the west (for example from Italy) is more inconvenient - you must drive from Silian over Kartitsch saddle and by the winding road down to Gail valley.
 Gail valley can also be reached from Italy - over the main crest of Carnia Alps.
 There are two passes: Ploecken Pass / Passo di Monte Croce Carnico and Nassfeld Pass / Passo Pramolo.

 There are three marked paths/routes: